CyVerse-learning-materials/foss/04_documentation_communication.rst

 	- Teams is used by many R1 research universities as part of their campus wide license agreement for Office 365 Business and Education.

-	**Gitter**

-	- Native integration with Github or Gitlab
-	- Uses your GitHub username or Twitter handle for all Gitters you're a part of

 *Other popular alternatives*
 """"""""""""""""""""""""""